 naratriptan may cause serious allergic reactions, including anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
 Call your doctor right away if you have a rash, itching, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using naratriptan.

 Check with your doctor if you used naratriptan and your migraine did not go away, or if your migraine got worse or started occurring more often.

 naratriptan may cause problems if you have heart disease.
 If your doctor thinks you might have a problem with naratriptan, he or she may want you to take your first dose in the doctor’s office or clinic.

-naratriptan may increase your risk of having a heart attack, angina, or stroke.
+naratriptan may increase your risk of having abnormal heart rhythm, heart attack, angina, or stroke.
 This is more likely to occur if you or a family member already has heart disease, if you have diabetes, high blood pressure, high cholesterol, if you smoke, if you are male and over 40 years of age, or if you are female and have gone through menopause.
 Call your doctor right away if you have any symptoms of a heart problem, such as chest pain or discomfort, an uneven heartbeat, nausea or vomiting, pain or discomfort in the shoulders, arms, jaw, back, or neck, shortness of breath, or sweating.
 Call your doctor right away if you have any symptoms of a stroke, such as confusion, difficulty with speaking, double vision, headaches, an inability to move the arms, legs, or facial muscles, an inability to speak, or slow speech.

 Check with your doctor right away if you have chest discomfort, jaw or neck tightness after taking naratriptan.
 Also, tell your doctor if you have sudden or severe abdominal or stomach pain or bloody diarrhea after using naratriptan.